lv042/Weather-Wizard/docs/creation.md

 ![Prototype](./images/fail2.jpg)

 Although this prototype already looks quite good.
-I still want to do some changes to the casing.
+I still want to make some changes to the casing.
 The changes include:

 - Merging the two smaller cases into one big case to make it easier to print and assemble